icg-software/docker-openjava-kit/README.md

 ### Docker Agent via SSH

-This image can be used [Jenkins Docker Plugin](https://wiki.jenkins.io/display/JENKINS/Docker+Plugin) as ssh-slave.
+This image can be used as ssh-slave for [Jenkins Docker Plugin](https://wiki.jenkins.io/display/JENKINS/Docker+Plugin).
 You have to configure jenkins password by VAR JENKINS_PWD.
 Jenkins start sshd bei default (/usr/sbin/sshd -D) and expose port 22.

 ### Docker Agent via JNLP